KNowledgeOnWebScale/dataflow-visualization/DEVELOPMENT.md

 #### Multi-config flow

 The buttons to load in multi-config flows are shown on the page where you build your simulation.
 There is already an example provided.
-See e.g. [example1/](src/data/simulation-flow/examples).
+See e.g., [example1/](src/data/simulation-flow/examples).
 To make your own example, make a new folder where you put every step in a different file.
-As with the single-config examples, you should have a JSON object for the global defaults, an array for the nodes and an array for the edges.
-When you created your configs, import it in [examples.js](src/data/simulation-flow/examples.js).
-Next add your imports to the hashmap `examples` the same way this is done by the other examples.
+As with the single-config examples, you should have a JSON object for the global defaults, an array for the nodes, and an array for the edges.
+When you have created your configs, import them in [examples.js](src/data/simulation-flow/examples.js).
+Next, add your imports to the hashmap `examples` the same way this is done by the other examples.
 The keys of the hashmap (e.g. `example 1`) will be the text on the buttons (that once again will show up automatically).
 However, you can't deviate from the keys `step0`, `step1`, `...` .